How to Maintain Code Quality at All Stages During IT Project Outsourcing With Husky & Lint-Staged

 Code review: Its role in maintaining a high-quality code in IT projects

-Lint-staged and Husky are very useful tools needed to detect those lines of code that don't follow the rules set on your IT project.
+Lint-staged and Husky are very useful tools when outsourcing software development.
+They detect those lines of code that don't follow the rules set on your IT project.
 However, they also have their limits.

 We can avoid some simple mistakes this way, but more complex ones, such as logic mistakes, cannot be discovered by those tools, only with the help of other people.
 That’s why performing code review is important.
+It also plays a pivotal role in software audit.
 Code review is the practice of analyzing the software code of one developer by the other to detect bugs and logic inconsistencies before adding this code to the main branch.

 So, how does it work in IT project outsourcing?